 The near field link and phase equations above describe free space links.
 In practice, the free space formulas provide an excellent approximation to propagation in an open field environment.
 In heavily cluttered environments, signals may be subject to additional attenuation or enhancement.
 Attenuation or enhancement of signals may be included to match measured data.
 Even in heavily cluttered environments, low frequency near field signals are rarely attenuated or enhanced by more than about 20 dB.
-In most
+In most typical indoor propagation environments, results are comparable to free space results and attenuation or enhancement are not necessary for an accurate model.
+The key complication introduced by the indoor environment is phase distortions caused by the delay spread of multipath.

-&lt;sup>2Kai Siwiak, "Near Field Electromagnetic Ranging," IEEE802.15-04/0360r0, 13 July 2004.
+&lt;sup>4Kai Siwiak, "Near Field Electromagnetic Ranging," IEEE802.15-04/0360r0, 13 July 2004.

-&lt;sup>3Hans Schantz, "Near Field Ranging Algorithm," IEEE802.15-04/0438r0, 17 August 2004.
+&lt;sup>5Hans Schantz, "Near Field Ranging Algorithm," IEEE802.15-04/0438r0, 17 August 2004.